SansGuidon/bookmarks/OHSHIT.md

 * Family first, work last
 * Protect your time
 * You won't have more time later, so avoid collections of "to do" or "to watch/listen" lists.
+* Don't use any read-it later app
+* Don't keep big todo lists
+* Don't keep more than you can read in the next 4 weeks on your Kindle